Travel advice for Nepal

 By May it is getting hotter and hazier and the weather is somewhat unsettled, with afternoon storms quite common.
 Go high if you’re trekking and expect rain, especially in the known wetter regions, such as Annapurna and the far eastern parts of the country.

 Summer brings the monsoon rains to most of Nepal.
 At this time of the year, Nepal's climate is hot and humid, so the rains bring a refreshing break from the heat.
-But although Nepal is generally wet, the mornings are often clear and the countryside is bursting with colour – vivid green forests and rice terraces and bright wildflowers.
+But although Nepal is generally wet, the mornings are often clear and the countryside is bursting with color – vivid green forests and rice terraces and bright wildflowers.

 What’s more, summer is a pleasant time to go to Nepal if you want to avoid big crowds and peak season prices.